lachlan-ibm/ibmvia_autoconf/README.md

 This project aims to be idempotent, ie if the configuration is run multiple times on the same appliance it should not break and should pick up any configuration changes in the yaml configuration file.

+## Documentation
+Documentation for using this library can be found on [Verify Access Automated Configurator's GitHub pages](https://lachlan-ibm.github.io/verify_access_autoconf/index.html).

 ## Example deployments
 To get started several example deployments are available in the [Examples](examples/) directory.
 The example yaml files must be updated with deployment specific parameters, usually this is network addresses and ISVA activation codes.